 Yes there are plenty of people out there who say that your go bag should be a pink princess flowery little girls backpack stuffed full of ammunition and weapons so that you can sneak up on unsuspecting folks and not draw attention to yourself as being a a prepper.

 I like the "gray man" concept.
 But I also like all of my stuff.
 Maybe it will bite me in the end.
 But I don't see many items I can lose.
 And in a purely statistical risk assessment (Sorry... its what I do), getting attacked because I am prepared is less of a danger than not preparing.

 However, in the spirit of what I have already said regarding people generally being nice during the early days of any bad situation, and that I wanted a bag that would work for when I actually want to simply go hiking with my family, I opted for the coffee color.
+(2020 Update - This is way too much work.
+I unpacked and repacked this bag ONE time.
+After that I just bought another bag for hiking and this one is dedicated.)
 I actually would have chosen black, but when I ordered mine the black was out of stock.
 I don't feel that the color hampers me all that much.

 I think it is much more important to have a color that you can easily conceal if you needed to stash it for an hour or two which is why I really would not go with bright colors.
-If you were so inclined and thought that the color would make you a target, it's relatively cheap to pick up a rain cover that is a brighter color and cover the bag with it in that situation (or a trash bag).
+If you were so inclined and thought that the color would make you a target, it's relatively cheap to pick up a rain cover that is a brighter color (2020 Update - I bought a light blue rain cover) and cover the bag with it in that situation (or a trash bag).

 I really don't see a way to get around the size of the pack.
 If you have everything you need in a pack, it's going to be pretty obvious, if the world has fallen apart, to those who would notice such things that a person carrying a pack, regardless of the color, would have something worth carrying and therefore something worth stealing.